-Wirelessly use your Xbox One controller on your Nintendo Switch Lite
+Wirelessly use your Xbox controller on your Nintendo Switch Lite

 The adapter that makes it possible

-This Mayflash adapter comes with a small USB-C to USB cable to connect your Xbox One controller to the Switch whether in tabletop or docked mode.
+This Mayflash adapter comes with a small USB-C to USB cable to connect your Xbox One, Xbox Series X, and Xbox Series S controller to the Switch, whether in tabletop or docked mode.
 It's small and works on plenty of other controllers as well.

 Additional Switch accessories

-Here are some Switch Lite accessories that I personally love to use.
+Here are some Switch Lite accessories that we love to use.
 See if anything could help improve your own gaming sessions.

 Whether you've got the larger Nintendo Switch or the Switch Lite, you can benefit from using a Pro Controller.
 It features motion controls, amiibo functionality, and a better ergonomic design to enhance your gaming experience.
 It's also wireless, so you won't have to worry about tripping over cables.

 Whether you're using a Switch Lite or the larger Switch, having a stand can be incredibly helpful.
-I typically use mine on the go when I either need to charge my Switch or when I simply want to bring the screen closer to my face.
+It can be used to charge your Switch or for when you simply want to bring the screen closer to your face.

-Regardless of the version of Switch you're using, you can always benefit from having more memory on the system.
+Regardless of the Switch version you're using, you can always benefit from having more memory on the system.
 This microSD card has a cute Mario mushroom on it and gives you 128GB.
 That's plenty of space for screenshots, game data, and downloads.

 We may earn a commission for purchases using our links.
 Learn more.